aneniskis/netflix/README.md

 The Front end application was created inspired by the Netflix page using React.js.
 (Stripe Checkout and Subsciption, Redux, Firestore, Google Auth)

+Authentication with Firebase, Google Auth, Redux.
+Payments and Subscription - Stripe

 [Firebase](https://netflix-60640.firebaseapp.com/)

 ## Project features